muratkeremozcan/books/aws/Complete-Guide-To-Step-Functions/README.md

 Hard wait.
 This is useful because hard waiting in lambda can hit the lambda execution duration limit (15 minutes).
-With step fns, an execution can run up to a year, without having to wait for idle time.
+With step fns, an execution can run up to a year, without having to pay for idle time.

 ```json
 "WaitTenSeconds": {